waylonggggg/tp/docs/UserGuide.md

 # CCAttendance User Guide

-CCAttendance is a **desktop app for recording attendance of students in CCAs** (CLI) while still having the benefits of a Graphical User Interface (GUI).
-If you can type fast, CCAttendance can get your contact management tasks done faster than traditional GUI apps.
+CCAttendance is a **desktop app for recording attendance and managing students in CCAs** (CLI) while still having the benefits of a Graphical User Interface (GUI).
+If you can type fast, CCAttendance is the app for you!

 <!-- * Table of Contents -->
 <page-nav-print />